 Service Dog Fraud: California Penal Code 365.7 (PC)

 For someone to be guilty of service dog fraud, that person must have knowingly and fraudulently represented themself as an owner or trainer of a service, guide, or signal animal.
 Knowledge is a critical component of this law, as it protects someone who mistakenly believed an animal was trained to help them with their disability.
 In other words, imagine if a blind person was told they were given a guide dog, but that dog was not adequately trained to perform such functions.
 In that case, the individual would not be guilty of service dog fraud because they legitimately believed the dog was a guide dog.
 At the same time, if they wrongly thought the dog was a seeing-eye dog because they purchased it from someone who falsely claimed to be a trainer, the fraudulent trainer could be charged under 365.7 (PC).

-It is worth knowing that not service animals are not legally required to be dogs, because some people have allergies or religious beliefs that prohibit them from working with dogs, there are also pigs, miniature horses and other animals trained to perform such duties.
+It is worth recognizing that under the law, service animals are not legally required to be dogs.
+Because some people have allergies or religious beliefs that prohibit them from working with dogs, service animals may also be pigs, miniature horses, and other animals trained to perform such duties.
 As long as the animal is properly trained, the species of the animal is irrelevant to whether or not it qualifies as a proper service animal.

-Again, if police have wrongly accused you of service animal fraud because you have a legitimate service animal that does not help with vision or hearing impairments, a Carmel Valley fraud lawyer can help.
+Again, if police have wrongly accused you of lying because you have a legitimate service animal that does not help with vision impairment, a San Diego criminal defense lawyer can help.